adean20csc/dcaf-abe/docsite/source/quickstart.rst

 For more information on setting a static ip address refer to the `networking guide using the command line interface <https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Networking_Guide/sec-Using_the_Command_Line_Interface.html>`_.

-Now that the OS has been installed it is time to stage the automation resources.

 ABE - Configure the AutoDeployNode
 ----------------------------------
 The remainder of the AutoDeployNode configuration is scripted and can be run after a few environment variables have been defined.
 The build script uses ABE to provision and configure the AutoDeployNode.
 Review the script for more details of all the steps which are performed.